 The output can actually be anywhere between 400 mA and 800 mA.
 To write this article, the 400 mA was used.

 As a physical description, these are power packs that consist of a small black box, with the plug sticking directly out of the box.
 In other words, the black box plugs directly into the wall.
 It has two long wires sticking out the box.
 What is on the other end of the wires is not relevant because you will cut the ends off and strip the two wires (obviously while the power pack is unplugged).

 Such power packs should be available at Radio Shack or any electronics store.
 They can be bought in bulk over the Internet at very inexpensive prices.

-The silver wires should be 12 or 14 gauge (AWG) pure silver wire (14 guage is highly preferred), between 99.95% and 99.999% pure silver.
+The silver wires should be 12 or 14 gauge (AWG) pure silver wire (14 gauge is highly preferred), between 99.95 percent and 99.999 percent pure silver.
 You should NOT use sterling silver, as it contains high levels of nickel, which is toxic.
 Make sure you buy pure silver wire.

 There are several vendors of silver wire, but the silver wire you buy should be purchased by the foot, and you should buy several feet of it, since you will need 2 wires at least 12 inches long and you will use the wires up every several months, depending on how often you make the colloidal silver.

 AT ALL TIMES, EXCEPT DURING THE COOKING OF THE COLLOIDAL SILVER, THE SILVER WIRES SHOULD BE PROTECTED FROM ANY LIGHT.
 THEY SHOULD BE WRAPPED AND STORED SO THEY ARE NEVER EXPOSED TO LIGHT.
 SILVER WILL CHEMICALLY REACT TO LIGHT.